gautam199909/sns/README.md

 Before run this app follow this steps:
- 1)Configure Your AWS: Your aws key and secret code and your server location 2)Run command in terminal to install all depenency: npm install 3)To run the application use command : node app.js
+ 1)Configure Your AWS: Your aws key and secret code and your server location 2)Run command in terminal to install all depenency: npm install 3)Enter your Topic Arn in variable : "topicArn"
+ 3)To run the application use command : node app.js
 ```